The Woman-Identified Woman: Lesbian Advocacy

+Woman-Identified and Political Lesbians

 One of the central grievances of the text is women's inability to self-identify; they are instead being prescribed suppressive sexist and heteronormative roles.
 This view of females, the authors argued, served only to keep a woman down, "poisoning her existence, keeping her alienated from herself, her own needs, and rendering her a stranger to other women."